genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/02_handle-events.md

     - angular
 ---

-In this section, we will deal with handling events emitted by web components in an Angular application.
-It is worth noting that handling events from web components is not significantly different from handling events from Angular components themselves.
+This section looks at how to handle events emitted by web components in an Angular application.
+It is worth noting that this is not significantly different from handling events from Angular components themselves.

 ## Configuration

-The base of our application is a standard Angular project initialized with
+1. The base of our application is a standard Angular project.
+To initialise this, run:

 ```shell
 ng new alpha-handle-events
 ```

-Next install the Genesis Foundation packages.
+2. Install the Genesis Foundation packages.
 Run this command from your project folder:

 ```shell
 npm install --save @genesislcap/alpha-design-system
 ```

-The next step involves the integration of a web component named `flyout`.
+3. Integrate the `flyout` web component.

-The `flyout` component is designed to display an additional sliding layer on the page.
+This component displays an additional sliding layer on the page.
 It accepts an attribute named `closed`.
 When this attribute is set to `false`, the layer becomes visible.
 Notably, the component emits a `closed` event when the close button is clicked.

 To register the `<alpha-flyout>` component, open your **src/main.ts** file and add the following code: